 …

-The LinkID field contains the link identifier that corresponds to the link this GTK applies.
+The AP ID field contains the identifier of the AP that operates on the link this GTK applies.

 TGbe editor: Please revise the text below Figure 12-42a (MLO IGTK KDE format) as follows

-The LinkID field contains the link identifier that corresponds to the link this IGTK applies.
+The AP ID field contains the identifier of the AP that operates on the link this IGTK applies.

 TGbe editor: Please revise the text below Figure 12-47b (MLO BIGTK KDE) as follows